16 -Destiny Found On the Path of Fear and Trust

 “0600.”
 Rhys turned on his heel and walked away before staying required words he didn’t have.

-“You’ll stop sleeping for a bit,” a remembered voice said.
+“You’ll stop sleeping for a bit,” his old CO’s voice echoed in his memory.
 “Don’t sharpen it on your men.”

 Rhys closed the laptop.
 Outside, rain made weather of the world.